 (4) Intended Outcome Number (Select one Outcome from the Outcome list in Section 3.): Describe Other Intended Outcome (Only if you selected "Other" above.): (5) Actual Outcome Number (Select one Outcome from the Outcome list in Section 3.): Describe Other Actual Outcome (Only if you selected "Other" above.): (6) Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median income should be included as a separate program within this Section.): (7).
+Please note: assistance made available to families whose incomes exceed 80 percent of the median income should be included as a separate program within this Section.): Low-income NH Households Non-low income NH Households Non-NH Households (7).
 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): (8).
 APR: (Describe the accomplishments for the APR in the 12-month fiscal year.
 In accordance with 24 CFR § 1006.410(b)(2) and (3), provide an analysis and explanation of cost overruns or high unit costs.):